shoaibkhan17/JumpIN/readme.txt

 ---------------------------------------------------------------------------------------------------
 Design Decisions:

+- Overall:

--Separating the model, view and controller in accordance with the MVC model
+---------Separating the model, view and controller in accordance with the MVC model

--The Parser class was created so that the user input can be filtered through
+---------checks if the Board is completed after each successful move.
+---------The Board is set to be complete once all the Rabbits are placed in the Holes.

+- Board Class:

--The board class contains squares which represent squares on the board.
+---------The board class contains squares which represent squares on the board.
 Each square has a location, and the square can also contain a piece

+- View Class:

+----------The Parser class was created so that the user input can be filtered through

+- Controller Class:

+----------The Parser class was created so that the user input can be filtered through

+- TextBased Class:

+----------The Parser class was created so that the user input can be filtered through

+- Hole Class:

--Each Hole can also contain another Piece inside of it.
+-----------Each Hole can also contain another Piece inside of it.

+- Fox Class:

--Each Fox or Rabbit can validate its own movement.
+-----------Each Fox or Rabbit can validate its own movement.
 Once it is a valid move, it can ask the Board to move the Piece.

--The JumpIN game checks if the Board is completed after each successful move.

--The Board is set to be complete once all the Rabbits are placed in the Holes.
+- Rabbit Class:

+-----------Each Hole can also contain another Piece inside of it.

+- Mushroom Class:

+-----------Each Hole can also contain another Piece inside of it.

+- Piece Class:

+-----------Each Hole can also contain another Piece inside of it.

+- Square Class:

+-----------Each Hole can also contain another Piece inside of it.

+- Location Class:

+-----------Each Hole can also contain another Piece inside of it.

+- PieceType Class:

+-----------Each Hole can also contain another Piece inside of it.

+- CombinedIcon Class:

+-----------Each Hole can also contain another Piece inside of it.

+- Parser Class:

+-----------Each Hole can also contain another Piece inside of it.

 ---------------------------------------------------------------------------------------------------
 Changes since last iteration:
--Adding interactive GUI
--GUI is rendered using the view class and controlled using the controller class.

 -The game supports 5 levels now.
--Making Fox and Rabbit extend Piece instead of Animal, and updating UML diagram.
--Changing contents of design document.
--Creating JUnit tests for the functionality of the game and game logic.
+-Changing contents of design document to explain in detail our design decisions -Creating JUnit tests for the functionality of the game and game logic.
--Creating a separate folder to organize the test cases, and a test suite to run the test cases.
--Creating a directory for the GUI images to be stored.
--Creating JMenuBar to have options like exit and reset.
+-Modifying JMenuBar to have new options such as undo, redo etc.
+-Allow for unlimited redo/undo using a stack to keep track of moves -Tell user minimum number of moves to win the level

 ---------------------------------------------------------------------------------------------------
 Future Road Map:

--Show all available locations user can move when they select a piece -Tell user minimum number of moves to win the level -Allow hints to be given to the user within the GUI -Allow for unlimited redo/undo using a stack to keep track of moves -Allow for game to be saved
+-Show all available locations user can move when they select a piece -Allow hints to be given to the user within the GUI -Allow for game to be saved
 -Fixing the known issue with the fox movement
 ---------------------------------------------------------------------------------------------------